All The Light We Cannot See by Anthony Doerr is a moving and beautifully written war novel about the reality and horrors of war.

 After fixing a generals radio his talent is recognised and he is sent a political school, and here is where we start to see hints of prejudice and discrimination.

-Examples such as Werner being praised for the whiteness of his hair, while other kids were rejected due to their dark hair.
+Examples such as Werner being praised for the whiteness of his hair.

 Later on in Werner’s education we start to see his peers and teachers pressure him, and Werner recognises the wrongness of this all when he realises that all the pupils are being taught, trained, to be the perfect soldier.